-Three Top Mountain Trail is a 4 mile out and back trail located near Creston, NC and is rated as difficult.
+Three Top Mountain Trail is a 4 mile out and back trail located near Creston, North Carolina and is rated as difficult.
 The trail is primarily used for hiking and is accessible from September until November.

 I did not enjoy the actual trail at all, as it is really a road rather than a trail.
 Very gravelly, very steep, and not a fun climb.
 That being said, the last bit of the climb is an actual trail, and the view from Huckleberry Knob is astounding.
 I looked for a trail to the other visible peak, but could not find one.
 I have since learned that it is called Big Rock, and it is only available by bushwhacking across the ridge from Huckleberry Knob.
 So, in spite of my dislike for the trail itself, I will be going back to reach that other peak.